A Ron Paul event on a weekday for once! So I can actually go! I packed up the kids and some snacks and zoomed on up to North Seattle, to the UW.

-Lots of guys were wearing suits who weren't used to wearing a suit (it shows!) and I found out that Ron Paul had given a talk on economics this morning, with the instructions to dress business.
+Lots of guys were wearing suits who weren't used to wearing suits (it shows!) and I found out that Ron Paul had given a talk on economics this morning, with the instructions to dress business.
 That added to the classiness level of the crowd.

 The kids and I got assigned to hold signage around the front of the building.
 I was a little worried because everybody kept saying Ron Paul was going to show up at any moment, and I wanted to see him.
 But hey, we came here to be useful, not to be entertained!
 We have much inactivity to make up for.

 One small detail, I was freezing.
 There was a chilly wind and my light jacket wasn't enough, and I wished I had a beanie.
-I'm the sort who gets every ear, nose and throat thing that goes around, and standing in the wind will get me the sniffles every time.
-But, so what if I get sick?
+But so what if I get the sniffles?
 I can have a cold for Ron Paul, can't I?
 So I breathed in the cold air happily and wrote off tomorrow as a sick day.
 (But then didn't get sick!)

 The kids were all for it.
 We had one 4x8 sign and two 2x3 signs.
 I insisted the boys stand up on the raised area where there was a big tree, and the girls closer to the street.
 Several people stopped to ask where it was happening, and we were getting smiles from everybody, even the cop who was out there watching.